hexiaok/mapbox-swipe-map/README.md

 # mapbox-swipe-map
-Map exercise using Mapbox and Mapbox GL JS
+Map exercise using Mapbox Studio and Mapbox GL JS